University of Illinois clout scandal: White's resignation

 On October 3, 2009, the University Board of Trustees accepted the resignation of President White (see related section) as of the end of the year.
 White timed his resignation to free the university from paying a $475,000 bonus that would have been due to him in February.
 Christopher Kennedy, who had taken over as board chairman, said of White, "He is a class act and I think his decision today will contribute to his reputation."
 In accepting White's resignation, the Board named as a temporary replacement Stanley Ikenberry.
 Ikenberry had been president at the university from 1979 through 1995.

-At White's final Board of Trustees meeting on November 11, 2009, he shared a September 24, 2009 letter from Judge Abner J. Mikva stating, "I was sad to learn that you are resigning as President of the University."
-Judge Mikva added, "Everything that came out during the investigation by the University of Illinois Admissions Review Commission that I headed indicated that you always had the best interests of the University as the basis for your actions."
-He concluded, "You are a person of great integrity and worthy of great respect."
-On January 21, 2010, the Board of Trustees appointed White President Emeritus of the University of Illinois.
-White also continued to assist the university's "Brilliant Futures" fundraising campaign.
-More than $1.71 billion of the campaign's $2.25 billion goal had been raised under White's leadership at the time of his resignation.
-White also retained his faculty position at the university.

 The University of Illinois Board of Trustees then named Michael J. Hogan, formerly the president of the University of Connecticut, to succeed Ikenberry and become the permanent president of the University of Illinois.
 Hogan later resigned on March 23, 2012 "after months of turmoil, a faculty mutiny and a scandal in the president's office" having lasted 20 months in the position.
 The university then said veteran administrator Bob Easter would take over the presidency.